Derek Sutton

 Chambers and Partners, 2019

-“An up-and-coming junior who is proactive and very user friendly.”
+“Up-and-coming, proactive and very user friendly.”

 Legal 500, 2019